Psychometry Can Hold the Keys to Important Events

 Psychometry, also known as Clairtangency, is a form of divination practiced since the time of the ancient Egyptians and perhaps even before.
 The Greeks practiced Psychometry, and so did the Romans.

 Where Does the Word Psychometry Come From?

-To begin with, the word Psychometry stems from the Greek words for “spirit, soul” and, metron, “measure.”
-In fact, the classical Greeks used Psychometry often for prophesying events by gazing into the innards of animals.
+Interestingly, the word Psychometry stems from the Greek words for “spirit, soul” and, metron, “measure.”
+In fact, the classical Greeks often used psychometry for prophesying events by gazing into the innards of animals.

 Psychometry Used in Psychic Archaeology and Criminology

 Surprisingly, Psychometry is used in psychic archaeology and psychic criminology.
-For example, a psychic investigator holds the picture of a missing person and can reveal what happened to that person.
+For example, a psychometrist holds the picture of a missing person and can reveal what happened to that person.
 In fact, they may even describe the last moments of a victim’s death.

-Without a doubt, amazing cases are documented where a psychic helped solve a crime.
+Without a doubt, amazing cases are documented where a psychometrist helped solve a crime.

 It follows that not all uses of Psychometry have to do with a grim crime or major catastrophe.
 To continue, common everyday objects which were once beloved and constantly worn by a person, give off a great deal of information regarding them.
 Significantly, it’s as if the thoughts and emotions are encapsulated in the object.